jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 BOM is up.
 There are only a handful of components, but the large capacitors are all 7343 size tantalum, the Pololu module is a 500mA 3.3V SMPS module, R1 is 330 ohm and R2-R4 are 3.3k.
 All the small passives are 0805 (however SparkFun's 0805 footprint is a little tight...
 If you have 'em use 0603 for bypass capacitor and resistors).

-### RX5823 Module Modifications:
+### Component Modifications:

+Both the TX5823 module and Pololu SMPS must be modified before they can be used for this application.

-It is necessary to modify the TX5823 module so it is able to operate in SPI mode.
+**TX5823 Module Modifications:** It is necessary to modify the TX5823 module so it is able to operate in SPI mode.
 The modification only require the removal of a single resistor, however it is under the metal shield on the module, so you will need to remove that first.
 The easiest way to do that is to work one side at a time (they are soldered on two sides) with a soldering iron and precision slotted screwdriver.
 Use the screwdriver between the module board and shield to *gently* apply pressure while melting the solder.
 If you work carefully, alternating sides, and taking breaks to allow the module to cool down it is fairly easy to remove the shield.
 Clean up any excess solder, and remove the resistor shown in the following image:

 ![TX5823 Module](pictures/tx5823_SPI_mod.jpg "RX5823 with shield removed")

 After removing the resistor, inspect the board (preferrably under a magnifying glass) to ensure you have not accidentally caused any shorts or displaced any other components; replace the shield.
 This only needs to be done once so you can re-solder the shield to the module PCB.

+**Pololu Module Modification:** In order to use the 3.3V LDO, the input must be around 3.6V due to the dropout voltage.
+This requires a change in the Pololu module, which fortunately is simple - soldering a resistor in parallel with 22.1k R2 on the Pololu module will increase the module output voltage by approximately 350mV and will properly power the LDO.
+This combination has good efficency on 3S/4S and provides clean power.

 ### Mounting Transmitter:

-One of the design criteria for this transmitter was mounting to the ZMR250 frame.
+One of the design criteria for this transmitter was mounting natively to the ZMR250 frame.
 Consistant with that, it has been designed to mount cleanly to the rear of the top plate, though the hole in the rear must be drilled out with a 0.25" bit to accomodate the SMA connector.
-By mounting the SMA connector directly to the frame, it is very unlikely that a crash will destroy the transmitter.
+By mounting the SMA connector directly to the frame, it is very unlikely that a crash will damage the transmitter.
 Be careful drilling carbon fiber as it can be a little tricky, and don't inhale the dust!

 ![Mounting](pictures/fpv_tx_mounted.jpg "Mounting FPV Transmitter")